 Department phone: 410-955-3717

-History of Chinese science and medicine; history of epidemics, disease, and public health in China; disease maps in East Asia; Chinese arts of memory; the healers body in Chinese medicine; and late imperial Chinese cultural and social history.
+The history of science, technology, and medicine in East Asia; Cross-cultural medical history; global public health histoory; History of Chinese science and medicine; history of epidemics, disease, and public health in China; disease maps in East Asia; Chinese arts of memory; the healer's body-as-technology in Chinese medicine; late imperial Chinese cultural and social history.

 Issues of Asian Medicine: Tradition and Modernity as Senior Co-editor 2011-2016:

 7.2 “Diversity of Medicine in China & of Chinese Medicine in the World” (Winter 2012)

 8.1 “Mercury in Ayurveda and Tibetan Medicine” (Spring 2013)